Value Your Knowledge

-I used to spend hours giving away my valuable expert advice because I just want to help.
+I used to spend hours giving away my valuable expert advice because I just want to help people.
 I want everyone to find success.
-Suddenly, it occurred to me that I’ve invested time and money to learn what I know, and my knowledge is extremely valuable.
-Time to stop giving it away!
+Then it occurred to me that I’ve invested time and money to learn what I know, and my knowledge is extremely valuable.
+I decided it was time to stop giving expert advice away for free!

 Let Me Pick Your Brain